rcc-uchicago/user-guide/docs/slurm/sbatch.md

 After executing a simple command (print the hostname, date, and time), the script schedules the next run with another call to `sbatch` with the `--begin` option.

-!!! note Sharing scripts with the RCC helpdesk
-    If you want RCC to help you troubleshoot a Slurm submission script, please ensure that the script is not located in your `/home` or `/scratch` directories that no one except you can access.
-Instead, please place your script and associated input files in a project directory and set read permission to the group owner `pi-cnetid`.